 We offer both face-to-face workshops and online courses

 Janelle is a New Zealand-based vet with a Master’s degree in Wildlife Health and is a member of the Australian & NZ College of Veterinary Scientists (ANZCVS) in Avian Health.

 Janelle has worked in all aspects of wildlife health since 2007, including avian medicine, wildlife disease, oiled wildlife response and conservation.
-She has a particular interest in wildlife rehabilitation and is currently the Chairperson for the national wildlife rehabilitation group (WReNNZ).
+She has a particular interest in wildlife rehabilitation and is currently a trustee for the national wildlife rehabilitation group (WReNNZ).
 She provides technical advice for the NZ Department of Conservation in Wildlife Rehabilitation and co-ordinates the species work for a large ecosanctuary.

 Janelle has also completed a Certificate in Adult and Tertiary Education and has 3 years of teaching experience in Animal Care and Veterinary Nursing.

 Janelle is passionate about the quality care of wild birds and encourages others to help rescue and rehabilitate sick and injured wildlife.